29 Jul How Long Does Cocaine Last?

 This addiction is what leads to overdose.
-When a person becomes tolerant to a drug, he or she must take it in more frequent intervals of time in order to achieve the same high of before.
+When a person becomes tolerant to a drug, he or she must take it in more frequent intervals of time in order to achieve the same high as before.
 An addict who is still high from the last dose will immediately follow up with another one.
 When this level of cocaine becomes too much for the body to handle, it results in overdose.

 Accidental overdose has become the top reason for accidental death in America with nearly 50,000 Americans dying due to this cause in 2014.
 If a person does survive a cocaine overdose, the brain, and heart, especially, are affected long-term.
 Individuals who overdose may experience severe chest pain and shortness of breath because they are not receiving enough oxygen.
 This can lead to a heart attack or stroke, which is another reason why a person who has overdosed needs immediate medical attention.

-How Long Does Cocaine Last?
+How Long Does Coke Last?

 The brain naturally releases dopamine and recycles it back to the cell it’s released from.
 When dopamine is released during the use of cocaine, it is not recycled, which causes excessive amounts of it to build up.

-This influx of dopamine disrupts the normal brain functioning and leads to a sense of euphoria.
+This influx of dopamine disrupts normal brain functioning and leads to a sense of euphoria.
 Users who abuse cocaine often take several doses sequentially in order to achieve this high faster but causes disruption in the brain and its communication with other parts of the body.

 How Is Cocaine Measured in the Body?